ayemlojoseph/ZURItask2/README.md

 # ZURItask2
-This is simple Resume for Zuri intership
+This is a simple Resume for Zuri intership